COVID-19 SERVICE UPDATES

-Fields, courts, and the skate park are all open.
-Provincial guidelines for preventing the spread of COVID-19 must be followed, including keeping proper distance from others, frequent hand washing, and covering coughs/sneezes.
+Provincial guidelines for preventing the spread of COVID-19 are encouraged at all times including keeping proper distance from others (6ft/2m), frequent hand washing, and covering coughs/sneezes.
+Please wear a mask whenever you are near people that are not a part of your household bubble.

 The City’s first priority is to protect the health and wellness of our residents and employees, and at times some services may be impacted.
 The City is currently offering:

 - Garbage collection, as per the regular schedule